WorldWideTelescope/wwtdoc-misc/windows-vm-setup.md

    [Atom](https://atom.io/) is a large install can seriously hamper your ability to fit everything you need in the 40 GiB drive allocated to the VM.
 5. The “Git Bash” tool, combining Git with a bash shell and core utilities, is also extremely helpful.
-Download and install it from
+   1. Download and install it from <https://git-scm.com/download/win> — note
-   <https://git-scm.com/download/win> — note that it is just referred to as
+      that it is just referred to as “Git”, not “Git Bash”.
-   “Git”, not “Git Bash”.
-Default options are generally OK, but you’ll probably want to select Notepad++ as your text editor.
+   2. Default options are generally OK, but you’ll probably want to select Notepad++ as your text editor.
+   3. Start Git Bash via the “Type here to search” box.
+   4. Right-click the icon of the running program and choose to pin it to your taskbar.
+   5. In the bash window, run `git config --global user.name "Your Name"` (substituting appropriately, of course).
+   6. Also run `git config --global user.email your@email`
 6. Now, the big one: Visual Studio.
    1. Search for “visual studio install older version” and find the result that seems most on-point.